Dir. Gregory Plotkin

 By the end some of the wider plot questions from the whole series have been tied up but even then the backstory starts to feel very cobbled together and unsatisfying.

-So even though the franchise goes out with this paranormal whimper… And since when did you need to to pay extra for 3D when it's a found footage movie??
-It really is time to stop.
+So it looks like the franchise goes out with this paranormal whimper… And since when did you need to to pay extra for 3D when it's a found footage movie??
+It really might be time to stop.

 Out of a potential 5 you have to go with a Darkmatters: